raspberrypilearning/electricity-generation/en/step_7.md

 --- task ---

 Test your project.
-The column for the **3rd Country** will now complete drawing, showing the values you have chosen.
-When you hover over each resource their label will show.
+The column for the **3rd Country** should now complete drawing, and show the values you have chosen.
+When you hover over each resource, the label appears.

 --- /task ---